MaxMaeder/DriveBackupV2/CONTRIBUTING.md

 # How to contribute

-TODO Introduction
+Thank you for considering to contribute to this project to make it the best it can be.

+To make this process as frictionless as possible please read through the information in this document.

-Check existing [issues](https://github.com/MaxMaeder/DriveBackupV2/issues) and [pulls](https://github.com/MaxMaeder/DriveBackupV2/pulls), maybe it has already been submitted or someone else is already working on it, or if you want to find something to contibute to.
+First up, check existing [issues](https://github.com/MaxMaeder/DriveBackupV2/issues) and [pulls](https://github.com/MaxMaeder/DriveBackupV2/pulls), maybe it has already been submitted or someone else is already working on it, or if you want to find something to contribute to.

 ## Non Code Contributions